How to Make a Competitive Offer on a Home That Gets Accepted

-Always consult with your realtor before putting in an offer.
+Not sure how to make a competitive offer on a house?
+First, always consult with your realtor before putting in an offer.
 A good rule of thumb, specifically in a seller’s market, is to start strong.
 To do this, assess the property’s market value.
 Your realtor can help you with this through a competitive market analysis (CMA).
 The CMA will help you understand what homes are selling for in that neighborhood.

 Negotiating offers happens quickly, so be ready with a counteroffer in the event your initial offer is not accepted.
 If you’re looking to buy in a seller’s market like San Jose, Seattle, or Denver, it’s imperative you are prepared and available at all times.